 - certain other requirements have been met, such as the validation of the criteria used to value the assets of the relevant UCITS in order to calculate the relevant exchange ratio by the depositary.

-UCITS IV allows the use of feeder UCITS.
-These are UCITS that, by way of exception to the general rules preventing concentrations of investment by UCITS, are permitted to invest up to 85 per cent of their assets in another UCITS (a master UCITS).83 The 15 per cent balance may be held in ancillary liquid assets, derivatives used only for hedging purposes or property that is essential for the direct pursuit of the business.84 A master UCITS must have at least one feeder UCITS among its unitholders, may not itself be a feeder UCITS and may not hold units in any feeder UCITS.85
+The UCITS regime permits the use of feeder UCITS.
+These are UCITS that, by way of exception to the general rules preventing concentrations of investment by UCITS, are permitted to invest up to 85 per cent of their assets in another UCITS (a master UCITS),48 provided they comply with certain requirements including, among others, that they have received the prior approval of the competent authorities of the feeder UCITS's home Member State.49 The 15 per cent balance may be held in ancillary liquid assets, derivatives used only for hedging purposes or property that is essential for the direct pursuit of the business.50 A master UCITS must have at least one feeder UCITS among its unitholders, may not itself be a feeder UCITS and may not hold units in any feeder UCITS.51

-Chapter IX of UCITS IV contains requirements about the information that must be provided to UCITS investors.
-Broadly speaking, a UCITS must publish a prospectus, an annual report for each financial year within four months of the end of that year and a half-yearly financial report within two months of the half-year end.90
+Broadly speaking, a UCITS must publish a prospectus, an annual report for each financial year within four months of the end of that year and a half-yearly financial report within two months of the half-year end.52

 The prospectus is required to contain all the information necessary for investors to make an informed judgement about investing in the UCITS and the risks attaching to that investment.
-In addition, independently from the information provided about the investment instruments themselves, the prospectus must contain a clear explanation of the general risk profile of the UCITS and the details or summary of the remuneration policy.91 The minimum content requirements for prospectuses are set out in Schedule A of Annex 1 of UCITS IV, including those related to general details of the UCITS, the rights attaching to units, its investment objectives, and its rules relating to income and asset valuation.
-The prospectus must also indicate the categories of assets in which the UCITS is permitted to invest and explain its approach to the use of derivatives.92
+In addition, independently from the information provided about the investment instruments themselves, the prospectus must contain a clear explanation of the general risk profile of the UCITS and the details or summary of the remuneration policy.53 The UCITS regime also specifies certain minimum content requirements for prospectuses, including general details of the UCITS, the rights attaching to units, its investment objectives, and its rules relating to income and asset valuation.
+The prospectus must also indicate the categories of assets in which the UCITS is permitted to invest and explain its approach to the use of derivatives.54

 - a balance sheet or a statement of assets and liabilities;